-- A faculty member specific to the student's desired program. - The Registrar. - For specific Concentration admissions please see the Registrar's office.
+- A faculty member specific to the student's desired program. - The Registrar/Associate Dean of Academic Administration - For specific Concentration admissions please see the Registrar's office.

 The student must be in good academic standing in their current degree program(s) with a cumulative GPA of at least 2.7.
 No students will be allowed to change degree programs or add another degree program before they have successfully completed the following first year courses: